 Microprocessors are VLSI and SLSI integrated circuit devices which are capable of accepting, decoding and executing instructions presented to them in binary coded form.
-Microprocessors thus form the heart of all microcomputer systems in which they act as the unit (CPU). processing central the majority Despite this, microprocessors are not capable of providing the complete range of facilities expected of a computer (i.e. input, processing, memory and output).
+Microprocessors thus form the heart of all microcomputer systems in which they act as the central processing unit (CPU).
+Despite this, of the majority microprocessors are not capable of providing the complete range of facilities expected of a computer (i.e. input, processing, memory and output).
 Microprocessors require a certain amount of external hardware and other support devices, not the least important of which are those which provide a memory for the sequences of software instructions (i.e. programs) and transient information (i.e. data) used during processing.